 Rye whiskey doesn’t make it into a bar’s well often, but it’s not uncommon to spot a bottle of Old Overholt among the stock of inexpensive liquors used for well drinks.
 This whiskey held on through the decades of the rye decline when many other brands shuttered.
 While it has gone through some changes over the years, it has been reformulated to reflect the pre-Prohibition whiskey.

-Starting in 2020, bottles of Old Overholt Rye will be a little different.
-It’s not reverting to the big and bold 100-proof, bottled-in-bond whiskey that was an icon for much of the 20th century.
-However, it’s ramping up from the more recent 80 proof to 86 proof.
-Along with a few other updates, this is welcome news for old-time whiskey enthusiasts.
-It remains a gentle introduction to the spiciness of rye, is a great choice for cocktails, and will long remain a favorite for a shot with a beer back.
+Bottles of Old Overholt Rye received an update in 2020.
+While the 80-proof bottles may linger for some time, the brand’s base straight rye whiskey is now a bolder and more flavorful 86 proof.
+Along with a few updates to the label, this is welcome news for old-time whiskey enthusiasts.
+It remains a nice and affordable introduction to the spiciness of rye, is a great choice for cocktails, and will long remain a favorite as a shot with a beer back.

 Irish whiskey is characteristically smooth and mixable.
 It’s also generally reasonably priced, with just a few bottles stretching into the luxury market.
 While there are some well-known brands that are nice to drink, 2 Gingers is a good change of pace at a price that’s hard to beat.
 It’s a product of the Kilbeggan Distillery, so it has a well-regarded name in this whiskey style behind it.